 Will there be another book and if so, when will it be released?

-Yes, I’m working on the 13th Diary of a Wimpy Kid book, which released on October 26th, 2021.
+Yes, I’m working on Wrecking Ball, the 14th Diary of a Wimpy Kid book, which released on October 26th, 2021.
 I have plans to write the 17th book in the series and hope to keep writing books as long as kids are still reading them!

 Did you always want to be a writer?

 No, I actually grew up wanting to be a newspaper cartoonist but unfortunately, I could not get my work syndicated.
 I finally had success when I decided to work my comics into books but it took many years of honing this craft before my first book was published.

 When did you start writing books?
 What made you decide to write books for kids?

 Even thought the first Diary of a Wimpy Kid book was published in 2007, I actually began working on the first draft in 1999.
 Originally, I thought I was writing one giant manuscript (approximately 1,300 pages) for adults.
 It was meant to be a sort of nostalgia piece reflecting on what it was like to be in middle school.
 When I found an editor who liked my material, he told me that what I had actually written was a children’s series – NOT a book for adults.
 I’ve been continuing to write books for kids ever since!

 Where do you get the ideas for your characters?
 Are the books based on your childhood?

 The Heffley family is very loosely based on my own family.
 Greg is made up of all my worst parts from adolescence.
 I strive to remember funny things from my childhood, then I put these memories in the fiction blender and this material sometimes winds up in the books.